 This problem cannot arise at all for the successor formation of formal concepts for a domain of understanding.
 On the one hand, because the explicit formation of formal concepts is optional, and on the other hand, because the series of formal concepts can therefore be extended at will.
 After all, they are not technical conceptualizations in special areas of understanding, but formal uses of everyday words that are also used materially.
-Thus the titles of the books in the morning newspaper: politics, economics, culture, sport, travel, entertainment etc. express formal concepts.
-And new ones can be formed at will: 'the culinary' and 'the nautical' express formal concepts that philosophy may not need to worry about.
+Thus the titles of the books in the morning newspaper: politics, economics, culture, sport, travel, entertainment etc. express formal concepts that philosophy may not need to worry about.
 The conclusion of a set of formal terms for a domain of understanding can only be justified pragmatically and limited under certain issues.
 Philosophy thus becomes lighter and less demanding - reflexive conceptual clarification across the board - but also more open to continuations in further efforts to understand explicitly what we all, as speakers of language, ever already know, can and do.